Off Limits Policies: Account

 Creating an Off Limits Account Policy

-3. The new Off Limit Policy page will open in Edit mode with Record Type field and the Account Lookup field pre-populated.
+The new Off Limit Policy page opens in Edit mode with Record Type field and the Account Lookup field pre-populated.

 This field is required at database level and must always be populated.
 If not, even when removed from the layout, users will not be able to save the policy.